Merry Christmas To All

 7. Using a #10 floater/flat brush, basecoat the beard in Ivory.

 8. Dry brush in Ivory with a #00 liner brush on the boots and mittens.
-(Indicated on the pattern as ------.)
+(Indicated on the template as ------.)

 9. Stipple the cheeks with Sonoma Wine.
 Dot the nose with the end of your paint brush in Black Cherry.
 Dot the eyes in Black.